Complete Guide to Dendera Temple Egypt from Luxor (2026)

 Here are the most common ways to visit Dendera Temple from Luxor:

-• Many tours from Luxor include both Dendera and Abydos
+• Many Luxor tours include both Dendera and Abydos

-Since we like leaving early in the mornings and didn’t really need a guide, we booked a private cab the previous day.
-It hardly took us 50 mins in the morning when we left at 6 AM.
+Since we like early starts and didn’t need a guide, we booked a private cab the night before.
+At 6 AM with no traffic, it took under 50 minutes.

 Entrance Fees & Opening Hours (2026)